DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	numero,
-	nome,
-	cor
-FROM
-	Pokemon
-WHERE
-	nome LIKE 'D%'
+SELECT numero, nome, cor FROM Pokemon WHERE nome LIKE 'D%';
-;

 ```